Last Updated on 05/20/2023 by Glynn Willard

 Preparing to move your RV is best broken into teamwork.
 One person inside and the other outside.

-Here’s our RV moving day checklist when boondocking since we boondocked most of the time.
+Here’s our tear-down process checklist when boondocking since we boondocked most of the time.

-1. Begin the day before by plotting your course to the next destination.
+1. Begin the day before by plotting your course for your RV trip.

 2.